whistlegraph/aesthetic-computer/README.txt

   - [x] Move buttons above progress bar (action area)

 *** Profiles ***
-  - [] Typing in a handle on the prompt and visiting it should work.
+  - [x] Typing in a handle on the prompt and visiting it should work.
-  - [] Make sure setting a @handle actually works.
+  - [x] Make sure setting a @handle actually works.
-  - [] @handle pages should show the current version of an active painting (so broadcasting is possible, eventually enabling live spectating, passing and turntaking)
+  - [x] @handle pages should show the current version of the user's painting.
+        (Upload and replace the file in S3, then send a redis sub ping for that user.)

+*** Combined Mint+Print? ***
+  - [] How can I just send 12 words along with the digital artifact once something has been printed... like just put it in the email?

 *** @aesthetic.computer ***
   - [] Make the first instagram grid post.